rehmanali1994/WEMVA/README.md

 This work builds on the prior [IMPACT](https://github.com/rehmanali1994/IMPACT) method, which estimates sound speed from aberration delays between single-element transmit images using ray tomography.
 WEMVA instead relies on a direct adjoint-state diffraction tomography directly through the RTM operator, without measuring intermediate delays.

-Recovering sound speed from limited-angle pulse-echo ultrasound data is a challenging inverse problem with major importance for medical ultrasound imaging.
+Recovering sound speed from limited-angle pulse-echo ultrasound data is a challenging inverse problem with major diagnostic relevance.
 This open-source project aims to provide a transparent implementation of WEMVA so researchers can reproduce, understand, and extend these methods.
 The included datasets and algorithms were used in the following work:

 > Ali, R.; Mitcham, T.; Doyley, M.; Duric, N.; Dahl, J.  "Wave-Equation Migration Velocity Analysis for Multistatic Synthetic Aperture Ultrasound".
 IEEE Transactions on Ultrasonics.
 IN REVIEW.